Preparing Your Website For Cyber Monday

-Mobile ecommerce accounted for over $42 billion in sales in 2014.
-It’s forecast that number could grow to $132 billion by 2018, according to eMarketer.
-The average consumer will switch between tablets, desktops and smartphones throughout the day when shopping.
-As a result, their shopping cart and digital storefront needs to sync across each of these different platforms.
+Mobile eCommerce accounted for nearly 42 percent of retail growth in the U.S. last year, reaching $394 billion in sales, according to the U.S. Department of Commerce.
+While average consumer will switch between tablets, desktops and smartphones throughout the day when shopping, millennials overwhelmingly favor mobile device when it comes to shopping online.
 By making sure your website is optimized for mobile devices, you’ll allow customers to continue their shopping experience no matter where or what device they’re using.

 Develop Personalized and Specifically Targeted Promotions

 With eBay and Amazon having helped to revolutionize personalized digital shopping, consumers today expect an online shopping experience that’s relevant to them.
 Collecting all available consumer information allows online merchants to customize content and make individual offers.
 For example, you can target potential customers using geographic or demographic data.